xandravos/KR_VU_2020/README.md

 ## Files
 The main file is SAT.py.
 The files that are used by SAT.py are sat_solver.py and make_output_file.py.
-The first one runs the whole DPLL algorithm and the lather writes the output file when a solution is found.
+The first one runs the whole DPLL algorithm and the latter writes the output file when a solution is found.
 The dimacs_sudokus folder contains all the SudokuX and regular Sudoku files in DIMACS format.
 The corresponding rules are also included in the files.